mvalsells/LS-DPOO-SmartPiano/README.md

 Project requirements, database structure and final report can be found in the NO-CODI folder.

-**Note:** I know there is a database login and password in resources/config.json, the database server was created only for development purpose and was deleted in July 2021.
+**Note:** I know there is a database login and password in resources/config.json, the database server was created only for development purpose and was deleted in July 2021, before making this repository public.
 Nothing to worry about.